Energy of test objects on black hole spacetimes: A brief review: Introduction

 The structure of this note is as follows.
 In Sec.~\ref{sec:2} we pose the problem to be considered, namely the energy of test particles on stationary spacetimes.
-Sec.~\ref{sec:3} specializes to the case of a static Schwarzschild black hole.
+Sec.~\ref{sec:3} specializes to the case of a static black holes.
+In the first part, we consider the Schwarzschild black hole, while in the second part we consider the Schwarzschild-de Sitter spacetime.
 In Sec.~\ref{sec:4} we consider the case where the particle falls into the black hole and how this affects the energy of the black hole.
 This will depend on the notion of energy for the horizon.
-We consider two cases, namely the standard choice within the isolated horizons formalism and a new proposal to describe the situation from the perspective of an observer at rest outside the horizon.
-We end with a discussion in Sec.~\ref{sec:5}.\\
+We consider two cases, namely the standard choice within the isolated horizons formalism and, in Sec.~\ref{sec:5} a new proposal to describe the situation from the perspective of an observer at rest outside the horizon.
+We end with a discussion in Sec.~\ref{sec:6}.\\

-Throughout the manuscript we use the `natural' units for general relativity, namely geometrical units where $G$=$c$=1, and we adopt the abstract index notation as in \cite{Wald}.\\ {\it Disclaimer}: It should be noted that in this manuscript there are very few `new results'.
-Our aim has been to collect well known results in a coherent manner when dealing with the notion of energy for test particles and their interaction with black holes.
-Experts must be warned that they might not find anything `new' so, should they continue reading, it will have to be at their own risk.
+Since this manuscript is intended to review and revisit some simple notions in general relativity, it should be seen as a complement to the standard texts on the subject.
+We have tried to make the manuscript self-contained, so the reader is not expected to possess a very deep understanding of general relativity.
+Throughout the manuscript we use the `natural' units for general relativity, namely geometrical units where $G$=$c$=1, and we adopt the abstract index notation as in \cite{Wald}.\\